survivejs/webpack-book/manuscript/styling/01_loading.md

 ### Loading from *node_modules* Directory

 You can load files directly from your node_modules directory.
-This is handy with libraries like Bootstrap:
+Consider Bootstrap and its usage for example:

 ```less
 @import "~bootstrap/less/bootstrap";